-Exception: Permits issued on the basis of an affidavit shall not extend to the flood load and flood resistance requirements of the Florida Building Code.
+Exception: Permit issued on basis of an affidavit shall not extend to the flood load and flood resistance requirements of the Florida Building Code.

 105.15 Opening protection.
-When any activity requiring a building permit that is applied for on or after July 1, 2008, and for which the estimated cost is \$50,000 or more for a site built single family detached residential structures that is located in the wind borne debris region as defined in this code and that has an insured value of \$750,000 or more, or, if the site built single-family detached residential structures is uninsured or for which documentation of insured value is not presented, has a just valuation for the structure for purposes of ad valorem taxation of \$750,000 or more; opening protections as required within this code or Florida Building Code, Residential Volume, for new construction shall be provided.
+When any activity requiring a building permit, not including roof covering replacement or repair work associated with the prevention of degradation of the residence, that is applied for on or after July 1, 2008, and for which the estimated cost is \$50,000 or more for a site built single-family detached residential structure that is located in the wind borne debris region as defined in this Code and that has an insured value of \$750,000 or more, or, if the site built single-family detached residential structure is uninsured or for which documentation of insured value is not presented, has a just valuation for the structure for purposes of ad valorem taxation of \$750,000 or more; opening protections as required within this Code or Florida Building Code, Residential for new construction shall be provided.

-Exception: Single-family residential structures permitted subject to the Florida Building Code are not required to comply with this section, unless constructed as a partially enclosed structure without opening protection.
+Exception: Single family residential structures permitted subject to the Florida Building Code are not required to comply with this section, unless constructed as a partially enclosed structure without opening protection.